the-senior-dev/sm_bare_bone_method/README.md

 #### Optional Acceptance Criteria:

-- the `dark mode` switch should pickup the settings from local storage if it was configured previously
+- the `dark mode` switch should pick-up the settings from local storage if it was configured previously
 - use `x-state` instead of `useState` for the theme switch

 #### Solution: Task 3 - Add a Dark Mode Switch